rpthibeault/rpthibeault.github.io/_posts/2025-12-07-linux-kernel-mentorship.md

 scp -O -P 10022 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -o IdentitiesOnly=yes repro root@127.0.0.1:/root/
 ```

-Run the repro in the VM and wait a second for the VM to crash:
+Now, run the repro in the qemu virtual machine and wait a second for the crash:
 ```Bash
 ./repro
 ```
 If the repro doesn't crash the VM, you've done something wrong.
+Or, the C reproducer is unreliable.
+However, in this case, the C reproducer is reliable, so you have done something wrong with the environment.

 Now that we can reproduce the bug, we can make changes with the belief that when testing locally, we can see if we have fixed it.
 Then send a patch test request email to Syzkaller later to verify.